cryptfire/.github/profile/README.md

 ## Premium

-Everything you have seen so far is provided free, given that you're payig for domain and cloud servers / bare metal yourself.
+Everything you have seen so far is provided free, given that you're paying for domain and cloud servers / bare metal yourself.
 If you *prefer* to host with us however, you can do that too.

 ```